GrammaticalFramework/gf-eclipse-plugin/README.markdown

 ## Getting started

 Some steps you can follow to get a feel of of the plugin's features.

+### The Eclipse _workspace_ and _project_ concepts
+When you run Eclipse, it asks you to create or specify a _workspace_ on your system.
+Any projects you wish to work on inside Eclipse must reside in this workspace; generally each folder under the top-level workspace directory is considered an individual project, i.e.:

+    workspace/
+        Project1/
+            file1.gf
+            file2.gf
+        Project2/
+            file3.gf
+            file4.gf

+If you open an existing folder as your workspace in Eclipse, then your folders in that workspace do not automatically become Eclipse projects.
+You must follow the "Create new GF Project" wizards below, and give your project the exact name of the existing folder (e.g. `Project1` or `Project2` in the example above.)

 ### Create a new GF Project
 ![New project wizard](http://www.grammaticalframework.org/eclipse/images/eclipse-projectwizard-1.png)